 Utilizing end-to-end encryption is the surest way to ensure that online communication is secure and protected.
 It provides reassurance for the provider and the patient that HIPAA Video is a trusted and secure platform that puts in extra effort to maintain compliance with the HIPAA Security and Privacy Rule.

-End-to-end encryption is a system of communication that assures the patient and the clinician are the only two parties that can read messages and access ePHI unless any other parties are authorized by the patient to access the health information.
+End-to-end encryption assures the patient and the clinician are the only parties that can read messages and access ePHI.

 Messages are secured with locks, and only the recipient and the clinician or healthcare provider have the special keys that are needed to unlock and read the messages.
 Every message has a unique lock and key.
 This security measure is always activated and automatic; there is no way of turning it off.

 HIPAA Video also requires patients and providers to utilize to a two-step authentication process (2FA) reduce the chance of any breaches and to ensure only authorized users are logging in and attending appointments.

 1. SMS Passcode or phone call;

 2. Email verifications.